Frank-Walter Steinmeier: Relations with Russia

 In June 2016, Steinmeier criticised NATO 'warmongering' on Russia: "The one thing we shouldn't do now is inflame the situation with loud sabre-rattling and warmongering."
 The CDU politicians Volker Bouffier and Herbert Reul criticised him for his stance on Russia, while his comments were welcomed by the Russian media.

+In their book Die Moskau-Connection, journalists Bingener and Wehner describe the network around Schröder and his support for Putin's policies.
+Steinmeier was part of that network.
+Bingener and Wehner write that Steinmeier considered Putin to be rational and accessible.
+Steinmeier also did not draw any conclusions from the annexation of Crimea in February 2014.
+Steinmeier did not resolutely oppose Putin's logic, in which there is only winning and losing.
+Bingener and Wehner:

 Relations with the United States

 Steinmeier voiced his support for Barack Obama when Obama was still a presidential candidate, and supported Obama's wish to deliver a speech before the iconic Brandenburg Gate during the 2008 U.S. presidential campaign.

 In 2016 Steinmeier described then-U.S. presidential candidate Donald Trump as a "hate preacher".
 After Trump's election, Steinmeier refused to congratulate him, and condemned Trump's views.
 He has been described as "the German government's most strident detractor" of Trump.